authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Lookalike Domains and Copycat Indicators
 ------------

 Publishing BIMI records is not sufficient for an MTA to signal to the MUA to load the BIMI indicator.
 Instead, the Domain Owner should have a good reputation with the MTA.
 Thus, BIMI display requires passing BIMI, and passing email authentication checks, and having a good reputation at the receiver.
-The receiver may use a manually maintained list of large brands, or it may import a list from a third party of good domains, or it may apply its own reputation heuristics before deciding whether or not to load the BIMI logo.
+The receiver may use a manually maintained list of large brands, or it may import a list from a third party of good domains, or it may apply its own reputation heuristics before deciding whether or not to load the BIMI indicator.

 Large files and buffer overflows
 ------------

-The MTA or MUA should perform some basic analysis and avoid loading logos that are too large or too small.
+The MTA or MUA should perform some basic analysis and avoid loading indicators that are too large or too small.
 The Receiver may choose to maintain a manual list and do the inspection of its list offline so it doesn't have to do it at time-of-scan.

 Slow DNS queries
 ------------